folarin-ogungbemi/Milestone-Project-1/README.md

 * Error found on multiple use of same name id selector was corrected to a class attribute.
 * Error found on iframe text between tags were removed as they are not required.
 * Error found on iframe width and height sizing with the use measurements were removed.

 All pages of the codes were validated and checked to standard using [W3C CSS validator](https://jigsaw.w3.org/css-validator/validator "Visit WC3 website").
 * Error found on typo-error of selector keyword was corrected.

+Additionally, The website responsiveness and validity was tested on Chrome(default) and Mozilla firefox.
+No errors were found

 ---

 # Deployment